borisbolliet/ResearchComputing/README.md

-Research Computing and Software Developpment for Data Intensive Science
+Research Computing and Software Development for Data Intensive Science
 ===========================

 Author: Boris Bolliet (University of Cambridge)